millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide100StartHere.md

 ![](./images/100/Picture100-1.png)

 Draft Version.
-Updated: March 8, 2018
+Updated: March 13, 2018

 Introduction
 ------------

 This lab walks you through the steps to get started using the Oracle Autonomous Data Warehouse Cloud (ADWC).
 You will provision a new ADWC database and connect to the database using Oracle SQL Developer.

-This is an instructor led lab, please follow the instructor before doing the exercises.
-Stop and wait for the instructor led discussion after each section before going to the next section.

 Objectives
 ----------